 How would you treat a dog who had ingested atomoxetine?

-Let's look at the case of our hypothetical mischief-maker, Candy.
-The healthy, 3-year-old, 25 kg chocolate Lab has no pre-existing conditions, but an increasingly long history of getting into things – like garlic and xylitol – that she shouldn't.
+Let's look at the case of our hypothetical mischief-maker, Candy, a healthy, 3-year-old, 25 kg chocolate Lab with no pre-existing conditions.

 Candy got into a backpack that her 9-year-old human left on the floor.
 She found a shiny plastic pill vial and while she was chewing on it, she ingested tablets of Strattera® (atomoxetine).
 Candy's owners found her chomping but didn't think much of it.
 Later, though, Candy was bouncing off of the walls.